brendanvinson/koa-regiment/README.md

 #### Thanks

-Based off of @HustleInc's Regiment library for Express.
+Based heavily off of @HustleInc's Regiment library for Express.